 Benefits Of Doing Havan

-Havan, Yagya or Homa is referred to a fire ritual, where we provide herbal sacrifices to the holy fire.
-Havan ritual is an important part of many Hindu ceremonies and its variation are continued in Buddhism and Jainism as well.
+Havan, Yagya, or Homa is referred to as a fire ritual, where we provide herbal sacrifices to the holy fire.
+Havan ritual is an important part of many Hindu ceremonies and its variation is continued in Buddhism and Jainism as well.